ddutta-stack/DG/README.md

 # DG
-Jupyter notebook files of DG for all classes
+Jupyter notebook files of DG for all classes for python.
+Day wise